benmarwick/JSTORr/README.md

 ----
 Here's how to make use of this package:

 First, go to [Data for Research service][dfr] and request data as specified above and download the zip file when it's available (it can take a few hours to days for DfR to prepare your archive).
-Unzip the file and make a note of its location on your computer (in R, you can unzip like this: `unzip("2013.6.4.usytW8LZ.zip")`).
+Unzip the file and make a note of its location on your computer (in R, you can unzip like this: `unzip("2013.6.4.usytW8LZ.zip")` with your zip file name in between the quote marks).

-Second, start `RStudio` and run:
+Second, start [RStudio][rstudio] and run:

 ```
 # change the path to where you unzipped your file on your computer
-`unpack1grams <- JSTOR_unpack1grams(path = "C:/Users/marwick/Downloads/JSTOR")`
+unpack1grams <- JSTOR_unpack1grams(path = "C:/Users/marwick/Downloads/JSTOR")
 ```
 but change the path value to suit your system and watch the console progress bars.
 Then you'll get a data object `unpack1grams`, containing a document term matrix of 1-grams and a data frame of bibliographic data.